MBerka/mberka.github.io/_posts/2018-05-25-postgresql-based-mqtt-access-control.markdown

 {% highlight plaintext %}
 1527401125: |-- USERNAME: testuser, TOPIC: testuser/#, acc: 4
 {% endhighlight %}
-I set the a permission of 4 and was able to both publish a message and receive it with the same connection.
+I set a permission of 4 and was able to both publish a message and receive it with the same connection.
 Attempting to subscribe to any unpermitted topic still caused the connection to terminate.

+# Next steps

+1. Consider the schema - does the default table structure make sense?
+If you will only ever need one topic string per user, you may wish to combine the account and acl tables.
+2. Personalize the schema - rename tables/columns to make your database a bit less obvious.
+3. Set up tools for managing the new permission tables.
+For me, the main stumbling block was reproducing the np script's encryption in [Node-RED](https://nodered.org/).

 [auth-plug]: https://github.com/jpmens/mosquitto-auth-plug/
 [postgres-params]: https://github.com/jpmens/mosquitto-auth-plug#postgresql